Whole Washington: Policy proposal

 Whole Washington has since 2017 run multiple ballot initiatives and had multiple bills introduced into the Washington state legislature.
 While there have been variations between those policy proposals, they have all been different versions of statewide single payer healthcare for Washington state in which a public nonprofit insurance plan (called the Washington Health Trust in the latest version of the policy proposal) would be established by the Washington state government that all residents of the state would be eligible for.
 The plan's coverage includes dental, hearing, vision, reproductive care and other healthcare services not covered by traditional Medicare.

 Polling

+A 2010 poll conducted by the University of Washington School of Public Health found that Washington voters favored universal health care even if it meant paying higher taxes by a margin of 10%.

 In 2017, Northwest Progressive Institute (NPI) commissioned and released a poll of 887 likely Washington state voters via landline conducted by Public Policy Polling.
 The poll results showed 64 percent of those polled supported expanding Medicare to provide universal health coverage to all Americans—with 50 percent strongly supporting it and 14 percent somewhat supporting it.
 The 32 percent that opposed the initiative was broken down into 9 percent somewhat opposed and 23 percent strongly opposed.
 Of those polled, 4 percent were undecided or not sure.

 Selected Endorsements

-Whole Washington's proposal The Washington Health Trust has been endorsed by a combination of grassroots organizations, former and current legislators, city councils, and county and LD organizations within the state Democratic party.
+Whole Washington's and its proposal the Washington Health Trust has been endorsed by a combination of labor unions, grassroots organizations, former and current legislators, city councils, and the Washington State Democratic Party (statewide as well as at the district and county level).
 Some of the endorsers include: